MarisaKirisame/DefComBlog/Calculator.md

 ## Conclusion
 If you want a 1-day intro to compiler, this is it.
 Stop reading.
-This chapter is a microcosm of the whole book: It contain programming language design, evaluation, performance debugging by profiling and reasoning about hardware, optimization, staging, and finally code generation
+This chapter is a microcosm of the whole book: It contain programming language design, evaluation, performance debugging by profiling and reasoning about hardware, optimization, staging, and finally code generation, with all of them interacting with the definitional interpreter.
+The rest of the book is an extension of all we seen before,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyOTY3OTA1LDYxMDIyNDY1NywtMTgyNT
+eyJoaXN0b3J5IjpbNzUzMjMxOTA2LDYxMDIyNDY1NywtMTgyNT
 k3Mjc4MCwtMTUzMjcwMDQ0NiwxNDgyMzQ0NjE1LC0xMDk5NDIx
 NTcsMTU0MTM1NDc0NCwtMjM4NTE1OTA1LC0xODE0NDc1Mzk1LD
 UyNzY4MDEyMiwtMTcxMzAzNzY0NCwtMTk1MTkwNzAyOSwxODg4